-Pursuant to the Main Market Listing Requirements issued by Bursa Malaysia Securities Berhad (Bursa Malaysia), a member intending to propose a person as a director shall, at least 11 full days before the general meeting, leave at the registered office of the listed issuer a notice of his or her intention to propose the person for election as a director.
-Under the Malaysia Corporate Governance Code 2017 (MCCG), companies should disclose in their annual reports how candidates for non-executive director positions were sourced, including whether these candidates were recommended by major shareholders, existing board members or management.
+Pursuant to the Main Market Listing Requirements issued by Bursa Malaysia Securities Berhad (Bursa Malaysia) (MMLR), a member intending to propose a person as a director shall, at least 11 full days before the general meeting, leave at the registered office of the listed issuer a notice of his or her intention to propose the person for election as a director.
+Under the Malaysia Corporate Governance Code (as revised on 28 April 2021), companies should disclose in their annual reports how candidates for non-executive director positions were sourced, including whether these candidates were recommended by major shareholders, existing board members or management.
+The MMLR requires the nominating committee of the listed company to set out a statement in the annual report on the election process of directors and the criteria used by the nominating committee in the board selection process.

-Further, the Best Practice Guide on Annual General Meetings for Listed Issuers (the Guide) prepared by the Malaysian Institute of Chartered Secretaries and Administrators published on the Bursa Malaysia website stipulates that 'the board should note that shareholders are permitted to propose candidates to be appointed to the Board and in such instances, the nominating committee should also assess the proposed candidate and should respond to the shareholder with the result of such assessment'.
+Further, the Best Practice Guide on Annual General Meetings for Listed Issuers (the Guide) prepared by the Malaysian Institute of Chartered Secretaries and Administrators published on the Bursa Malaysia website stipulates that:

+[The] board should note that shareholders are permitted to propose candidates to be appointed to the Board and in such instances, the nominating committee should also assess the proposed candidate and should respond to the shareholder with the result of such assessment.

 The Guide is only a guidance document and is not binding on companies.